-This Sustainable Comprehensive Plan contains nine chapters.
+This Sustainable Comprehensive Plan contains nine chapters, 29 goals, 205 policies, and 61 metrics.
 The first chapter, "Sustainability," provides an overview of sustainability and how it relates to Cortlandt.
 It outlines the Town's sustainability strategy and describes how it is woven throughout the remaining chapters of Envision Cortlandt.
 The Sustainability chapter also introduces the eight Sustainability Principles developed by the MPC to help engage the community, and to link the recommended policies to sustainable actions.
 In addition, it introduces the four key planning strategies, which were developed to help the Town implement its sustainability strategy.